When Darwin met Ianus: dichotomies of expressivity: Introduction

-The \emph{Constraint Satisfaction Problem} induced by a relational structure $\sA$, denoted by $\CSP(\sA)$, is the computational problem of deciding, given a finite input structure $\sB$ of the same signature as $\sA$, whether there exists a homomorphism from $\sB$ to $\sA$,~i.e.~a map preserving all relations.
+The \emph{Constraint Satisfaction Problem} induced by a relational structure~$\sA$, denoted by $\CSP(\sA)$, is the computational problem of deciding, given a finite input structure~$\sB$ of the same signature as~$\sA$, whether there exists a homomorphism from~$\sB$ to~$\sA$,~i.e.~a map preserving all relations.
 The underlying structure $\sA$ will often be referred to as \emph{template} structure.
 This notion of fixed-template CSPs provides a uniform framework for modelling many classical computational problems such as graph-colouring problems, $3$-SAT, or solving equations.
 In 2017, two independent confirmations of a complexity dichotomy for CSPs induced by arbitrary finite structures -- conjectured already in~\cite{FederVardiSTOC,FederVardi} -- marked a breakthrough in the research programme on the complexity of finite-domain CSPs: for every finite structure $\sA$, either $\CSP(\sA)$ is solvable in polynomial time, or it is NP-complete~\cite{BulatovFVConjecture,ZhukFVConjecture,Zhuk20}, contrasting Ladner's theorem~\cite{Ladner}.
-Yet, prominent computational problems that can be phrased as the CSPs of a fixed template $\sA$ require the domain of $\sA$ to be of countably infinite size -- for example, the problem of deciding whether a given finite digraph contains a cycle can be phrased as CSP over $(\Q; <)$, but cannot be modelled in this way by any finite template.
+Yet, prominent computational problems that can be phrased as the CSPs of a fixed template~$\sA$ require the domain of~$\sA$ to be of countably infinite size -- for example, the problem of deciding whether a given finite digraph contains a cycle can be phrased as CSP over $(\Q; <)$, but cannot be modelled in this way by any finite template.
 There provably does not exist a complexity dichotomy for CSPs with infinite templates, not even if the template is `close to finite' in the sense of \emph{$\omega$-categoricity}~\cite{BodirskyGrohe,GJKMP-conf}.
 For certain countably infinite $\omega$-categorical structures, namely \emph{first-order reducts of finitely bounded homogeneous} structures, though, a P/NP-complete complexity dichotomy has been conjectured by Bodirsky and Pinsker more than a decade ago (see~\cite{BPP-projective-homomorphisms,BartoPinskerDichotomy, BKOPP,BKOPP-equations} for various formulations of the conjecture).
-The conjecture remains wide open in its generality, but has been verified for several classes of structures fitting into the conjectured framework, including temporal constraint languages~\cite{tcsps_conf,bodirsky_complexity_2010}, equality constraint languages~\cite{ecsps}, phylogeny CSPs~\cite{Phylo-Complexity-Conference,Phylo-Complexity}, the universal homogeneous poset~\cite{posetCSP16,posetCSP18}, MMSNP~\cite{MMSNP_conf,MMSNP-Journal}, first-order reducts of any homogeneous undirected graph~\cite{BMPP16} including the random graph~\cite{BodPin-Schaefer-both}, the universal homogeneous tournament~\cite{MottetPinskerSmooth,SmoothapproxJACM}, and graph orientation problems with forbidden tournaments~\cite{BodirskyGuzman,bittermottet_graphorientation,fellerpinsker_graphorientation}.
+The conjecture remains wide open in its generality, but has been verified for several classes of structures fitting into the conjectured framework, including temporal constraint languages~\cite{tcsps_conf,bodirsky_complexity_2010}, phylogeny CSPs~\cite{Phylo-Complexity-Conference,Phylo-Complexity}, equality constraint languages~\cite{ecsps}, the universal homogeneous poset~\cite{posetCSP16,posetCSP18}, MMSNP~\cite{MMSNP_conf,MMSNP-Journal}, first-order reducts of any homogeneous undirected graph~\cite{BMPP16} including the random graph~\cite{BodPin-Schaefer-both}, the universal homogeneous tournament~\cite{MottetPinskerSmooth,SmoothapproxJACM}, and graph orientation problems with forbidden tournaments~\cite{BodirskyGuzman,bittermottet_graphorientation,fellerpinsker_graphorientation}. \jo{It is worth noting that with the exception of temporal and phylogeny constraint languages, all known complexity classifications make use of a general procedure from~\cite{Bodirsky-Mottet}, which relies on \emph{canonical polymorphisms}~\cite{BPT-decidability-of-definability} to show polynomial-time solvability of an infinite-domain CSP by reducing the problem to the CSP of a finite template.
+From an algorithmic perspective, temporal and phylogeny constraint languages therefore appear fundamentally different from all other classes for which the Bodirsky-Pinsker conjecture has been verified. }